 I’m not sure if anyone has ever won a StorySLAM going first.

 I also changed my story dramatically while onstage.
-On the drive to the city, I practiced my story in the car for my friend, but the story that I had written at home and told in the car was vastly different from the one told two hours later in front of the audience.
+On the drive to the city, I practiced my story in the car for my friend, but the story that I had prepared at home and told in the car was vastly different from the one told two hours later in front of the audience.
 I was fortunate.
 In the midst of telling the story, I found a couple of surprise transitions that helped propel it forward at a more rapid clip, and I stumbled upon two funny lines that worked very well.

 Like I said, I got lucky.